About the Journal

 - Are there any other comments you wish to share with the author(s)?

 The BC TEAL Journal publishes on an ongoing basis, with articles gathered into a single issue over the course of one calendar year.
-Please note that book reviews are typically saved for publication towards the end of the calendar year to faciliate the assignment of page numbers.
+Please note that book reviews are typically saved for publication towards the end of the calendar year to facilitate the assignment of page numbers.

 Open Access Policy